 As part of Student Support and Peer Learning, Disability Services is committed to creating a safe and productive environment for registered students.

 Disability Liaison Officer

 The Disability Liaison Officer (DLO) can provide advice on how particular disabilities affect university study and information on resources available at the University for assisting students with disability.
-Gabrielle Booty, Psychologist, will be available to assist students requiring this service at UOW Batemans Bay by appointment on on the following dates:
+Gabrielle Booty, Psychologist, will be available to assist students requiring this service at UOW Batemans Bay by appointment.

 Appointments can be booked by contacting the Campus office on 4472 2125.
 Consultations are held at the campus in G15.

 For further information telephone Disability Services on 1300 303 455 or 4221 4942, visit our website or contact the campus office on 4472 2125.